awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-retrieving-cloudwatch.md

 + **Bounces** – The recipient's mail server permanently rejected the email\.
 This event corresponds to hard bounces\.
 Soft bounces are only included when Amazon SES fails to deliver the email after retrying for a period of time\.
 + **Complaints** – The email was successfully delivered to the recipient\.
 The recipient marked the email as spam\.
 + **Deliveries** – Amazon SES successfully delivered the email to the recipient's mail server\.
-+ **Opens** – The recipient received the message and opened it in his or her email client\.
++ **Opens** – The recipient received the message and opened it in their email client\.
-+ **Clicks** – The recipient clicked one or more links contained in the email\.
++ **Clicks** – The recipient clicked one or more links in the email\.
-+ **Rendering Failures** – The email was not sent because of a template rendering issue\.
++ **Rendering Failures** – The email wasn't sent because of a template rendering issue\.
 This event type only occurs when you send email using the [SendTemplatedEmail](https://docs.aws.amazon.com/ses/latest/APIReference/API_SendTemplatedEmail.html) or [SendBulkTemplatedEmail](https://docs.aws.amazon.com/ses/latest/APIReference/API_SendBulkTemplatedEmail.html) API operations\.
 This event type can occur when template data is missing, or when there is a mismatch between template parameters and data\.
++ **Delivery Delays** – The email couldn't be delivered to the recipient because a temporary issue occurred\.
+Delivery delays can occur, for example, when the recipient's inbox is full, or when the receiving email server experiences a transient issue\.
+**Note**
+To add the `DELIVERY_DELAY` event type to an event destination, you have to use the [ UpdateConfigurationSetEventDestination](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_UpdateConfigurationSetEventDestination.html) operation in the Amazon SES API V2\.
+Currently, you can't add this event type to a configuration set by using the Amazon SES console\.

 ## Available Dimensions<a name="event-publishing-retrieving-cloudwatch-dimensions"></a>

 CloudWatch uses the dimension names that you specify when you add a CloudWatch event destination to a configuration set in Amazon SES\.
-For more information, see [Set Up a CloudWatch Event Destination for Amazon SES Event Publishing](event-publishing-add-event-destination-cloudwatch.md)\.
+For more information, see [Set up a CloudWatch event destination for event publishing](event-publishing-add-event-destination-cloudwatch.md)\.

 ## Viewing Amazon SES Metrics in the CloudWatch Console<a name="event-publishing-retrieving-cloudwatch-console"></a>